M7OCM/mono890/README.md

 VHF airband
 8.33kHz logic has been improved in VFO mode so the spacing counts up and down correctly.
 While VFO 8.33 works perfectly, the spectrum rounds frequencies to the nearest digit.
 It's not perfect but acceptable given the radios overall performance.

-This version does not include NOAA frequencies only UK MCA MSI channels.
-A US/Canada version will be available shortly.
+This version does not include NOAA frequencies, only UK MCA MSI channels.

 20 December 2025 - m7ocm-rt-890-pcb-all-msi-uk-users.zip - UK only MSI edition RT-890 PCB2.0 & PCB2.1